 Meister Eckhart preached about the ascending states of being in what the translators–Maurice O’Connell Walshe, based on Josef Quint–have labeled Sermon Seventy.
 In the following passage from this sermon, Walshe relied on Quint’s translation due to the difficulty of the subject and the unreliability of the source, and I have copied it as Walshe translated it.

 What caught my attention in this sermon was the fact that Hinduism, Mahayana Buddhism, Lester Levenson and Meister Eckhart all speak of ascending states, and they describe them in terms of work and being.
-Because of the ubiquity of this teaching, we know that these higher states are.
-In order to have the right view of them it’s necessary to compare different descriptions and eliminate any concept that is not universal.
+Because of the ubiquity of this teaching, we know that these higher states are, and in order to have the right view of them it’s necessary to compare different descriptions and eliminate any concept that is not universal.

-Yukteswar then explained to Yogananda that he had become a savior to astral beings:
+Yukteswar went on to explain that he had become a savior to astral beings:

-Lester’s understanding was far superior, although he had trouble putting it into words.
-In Get Off the Rollercoaster he tries to explain the realms to a student:
+In Get Off the Rollercoaster, Lester tries to explain the realms to a student: